AndrewJBateman/mean-task-manager/README.md

 ## Status & To-do list

-* Status: Tutorial 9 of 15 complete.
+* Status: Tutorial 10 of 15 complete.
 Lists and Task can be created.
 Front and backends working together.
 Backend connecting with Mongodb.
 Postman successfully used to test POST, GET, PATCH, DELETE a list, POST, GET, PATCH, DELETE a task in a list.
 Signup authentication working in Postman.
+Login page coded.

 * To-do: complete rest of tutorials.